notwaldorf/notwaldorf.github.com/_posts/2015-10-22-a-story-about-input.markdown

 but they'll only let you [style](http://tjvantoll.com/2013/04/15/list-of-pseudo-elements-to-style-form-controls/) the input textbox, and not the actual date dropdown.
 CSS is bad for your health anyway.

-## Just when you thought it couldn't get any worse, JavaScript.
+## Just when you thought it couldn't get any worse, JavaScript
 You see, I can justify CSS quirks.
 I worked on Chrome for 2 years, I work next to the Blink team now, I understand we're all writing different renderers and they all have their own CSS bugs.
 However, the `<input>` API isn't